dolthub/docs/content/concepts/dolt/sql/table.md

 ## What is a Table?

 Tables are the core unit of database [schema](./schema.md).
 Tables are defined by a set of columns.
 Columns can be [primary keys](./primary-key.md) which act as a unique identifier for each row.
-Once a table schema is defined, rows containing data can be inserted in to the table.
+Once a table schema is defined, rows containing data can be inserted into the table.

 Table data is stored on disk.
 The way a database lays out it's table data on disk defines some of the performance characteristics of the database.